zulip/zulip-mobile/docs/developer-guide.md

 ### Unit tests
 `npm test` runs the unit test suite.

-Our tests are written using the [Mocha](https://mochajs.org/) framework with the [Chai](http://chaijs.com/) assertion library.
+Our tests are written using [Jest](https://facebook.github.io/jest/).

 To write a test, place a Javascript file with the `-test.js` suffix in the `__tests__` directory inside of any subfolder of `/src`.
 The test will be automatically picked up by the test runner.

 ### Functional tests
-Functional tests have not been set up at the moment.
+Functional tests have not been set up.
 We plan to use [Appium](http://appium.io/).

 ## Linting
 `npm run lint` checks the codebase against our linting rules.
 We're using the AirBnB [ES6](https://github.com/airbnb/javascript) and [React](https://github.com/airbnb/javascript/tree/master/react) style guides.

-Note: the master branch does not pass all lint rules at the moment.
+## Type checking with Flow
+Use use [Flow](https://flowtype.org/) to find and prevent type related issues.